dmajda/dmajda/README.md

 [![Speaker Deck](https://img.shields.io/badge/Speaker%20Deck-009287?style=for-the-badge&logo=speaker-deck&logoColor=%23FFFFFF)][speaker-deck]

-Hi! 👋 I’m a software engineer and engineering manager with a passion for programming languages, web technologies, and software craftsmanship.
+Hi! 👋 I’m a software engineer and engineering manager with a passion for programming languages, web technologies, software craftsmanship, and sustainability.

 For more information about me, see my [website][website] or [LinkedIn][linkedin].